qinyanjuidavid/SaveONE-life/README.md

 ## Scalability of the project.
 > SaveONE Life project is scalable,
-> If we were to continue, we were to implement addition feature regarding the health of the childrens, whereby Orphan keeper will have to add and Indicate the number of childrens who are not in good health, this also will lead to additional integration with good willing health Sectors.
+> We are planning to implement an additional feature regarding the health of the children, whereby Orphanage managers can add and indicate the number of children who are not in good health, thus also being able to integrate the good will health organizations.
->  Health Sector will be able to login to the app and locate those poor childrens that are in need.
+>  This good will health organizations will also be able to login to the app and locate those orphaned childfen that are in need.

 > M-Pesa is a virtual banking system that provides transaction services through a SIM card.
 Once the SIM has been inserted into the card slot of the mobile device, users can make payments and transfer money to vendors and family members with SMS messages.
 > In future we are planning to integrate mpesa APIs with our app, so that it can be easy for donors to donate with mpesa with a single touch from the app.